easysoa/EasySOA/README.md

  * *Navigation by Server*: For the administrators
  * *Navigation by Service*: For the architects

-### Service finder
+### Discovery by browsing

 The idea is to automatically find WSDL files while the user navigates, then make him fill a form to fill some metadata and send the files to the Nuxeo repository.

-For now, the parser only looks for links whose URL ends with "wsdl", but we consider supporting several other ways to find services (from trying common URL patterns of services frameworks -"/cxf", etc. -, to custom scripts or URL patterns given by users).
+For now, the parser only looks for links whose URL ends with "wsdl", but we consider supporting several other ways to find services (from trying common URL patterns of services frameworks -"/cxf", etc. -, to custom scripts or application-specific URL patterns).

 *NOTE: In order to see uploaded WSDLs in Nuxeo, you may need to refresh the `Descriptors/WSDL/` folder (look for an icon in the top-right corner).*